 IIJ introduced it as the "IIJ Website Unauthorized Access Blocking Solution."

-Certainly, there are considerations such as "depreciation of equipment," "who will operate it," and
+Certainly, when you consider things like "depreciation of equipment," "who will operate it?", and

-since you "own the equipment," you will need to operate it within your own company, and
+"owning the equipment," you have to operate it yourself, and

 Another disadvantage of having an appliance is that

-in the case of a DDoS attack, a large number of packets are thrown at it.
+in the case of a DDoS attack, a large number of packets are sent.

-there is a possibility that the DMZ entrance before that cannot receive all the packets.
+there is a possibility that the DMZ entry point before the appliance will not be able to receive all of them.

 It is said that the above disadvantages will be eliminated by moving ``unauthorized access prevention measures'' to the cloud

-you only had to think about the definition of unauthorized access and
+If we only had to think about the "definition of unauthorized access" and

-didn't have to think about equipment, there would likely be cost benefits.
+didn't need to think about the "equipment," there would likely be cost advantages.

-Large volumes of packets will first be received by the IIJ backbone, so
+Since large volumes of packets will first be received by the IIJ backbone,

 CDN services

-A CDN caches content and returns it when accessed.
+A CDN caches content and returns that cached content when accessed.

 Another great thing is that it's easy to set up, just by switching the DNS